Hollow and defective verbs

 Update 2019-02-06 — Reformulation in text.
 Fatha added before alif maqṣūra.

 This is a followup to a previous post in which I presented a way of representing the ten Arabic verb forms.
-In the document below I have done the same thing, i.e. a table with the ten verb forms in present, past, etc. and with the roots represented by empty squares, but this time for hollow and defective verbs.
-This is essentially to separate document, one for hollow and one for defective verbs, conveniently packaged in one pdf.
+In the document below I have done the same thing as in that post, i.e., a table with the ten verb forms in present, past, etc. with the roots represented by empty squares, but this time for hollow and defective verbs.
+This is essentially two separate documents, one for hollow verbs and one for defective verbs, conveniently packaged in one pdf.

-Hollow verbs are those that have و or ي as their middle rood and defective verbs are those that have و or ي as their final root.
-Their inflection deviates from that of the strong verb but is reguler, only with different and more complex regularities.
-These verbs are in some teaching materials presented as irregular verbs and students are encouraged to study them as such, one by one.
-While there is some merit to this, I believe it is useful, at least for some students, to see the whole system laid out as a whole in one massive table since you can then discover patterns and regularities and develop a feel for how the roots و or ي behave in various morphological contexts.
+Hollow verbs are those that have و or ي as their middle root and defective verbs are those that have و or ي as their final root.
+Their inflection deviates from that of the strong verb but is regular, only with different and more complex regularities.
+These verbs are in some teaching materials presented as “irregular” verbs and students are then encouraged to study them as such, one by one.
+While there is some merit to this, I believe it is useful, at least for some students, to see the whole system laid out as a whole in one massive table.
+This way they can discover patterns and regularities and develop a feel for how the roots و or ي behave in various morphological contexts.

 thumbnail